 How to Fix a Frozen Air Conditioner

-Summer’s coming (believe it or not) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's gradually forming on the kitchen floor.
-Suddenly: Concern, stress, and that “how much will this cost?” feeling.
+Summer’s coming (as hard as it is to believe right now) and here’s a common scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears terrible sound; drip… drip… drip.
+They look over to see the cat licking at a puddle that’s gradually forming on the bathroom floor.
+Just like that, the mood changes: Worry, stress, and that ”oh brother!” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the air conditioning equipment may be frozen.
-This can happen anywhere, from Clearwater to Thailand, regardless of weather.
+Nope – the central air conditioner is frozen solid.
+This can happen anywhere, from Fort Lauderdale to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Clearwater area home.
-The two main reasons why the evaporator coil may freeze:
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in effect 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner’s evaporator coil will be unable to properly disperse the heat, and consequently ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

-1. Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-Ensure the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+Just make sure the A/C system is completely OFF.

-2. Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and verify that they are not impeded by furniture or curtains.
+- Do what you can to ensure airflow is not restricted.
+Replace the furnace or air handler’s filter along with any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or curtains.

 What Does it Cost to Repair?

-This can turn into a costly repair.
-When your air conditioner ices over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a new system.
-Actually, many homeowners are forced to decide between installing a new system or repairing the damaged model.
+This can turn into a pricey repair.
+When your AC freezes over it can lead to a totaled compressor.
+Replacing your compressor could cost as much as a downpayment on a new system.
+Actually, many people are forced to pick between installing a new system vs repairing the old unit.
 If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive emergency.

-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.